netronome-support/Tools/dpdk/route/README.txt

     This adds a route to the specified (or default) routing domain.

+ --static [<route domain>#]<next hop IPv4 addr>@<MAC address>

+    Add static ARP entry.

+ --ping-nexthops

+    Regularly (once per second) ping all route nexthops.

+ --no-statistics

+    Do not print statistics to standard output.

  --log-file <file name>

     Log packet events to specified file.
 Note that this file grows indefinitely and may fill up the file system.

+ --log-level <integer>

+    Do not print message above log level.
+    (ERROR: 1, WARN: 2, INFO: 3, DEBUG: 4)

+ --log-packet

+    Dump the start of each packet in hexadecimal into the log.

 Limitations: